-LABEL DESCRIPTION Peak Cell Rate [cells/s] Divide the DSL line rate (bps) by 424 (the size of an ATM cell) to find the Peak Cell Rate (PCR).
+LABEL DESCRIPTION Service Category Select UBR Without PCR for applications that are non-time sensitive, such as email.
+Select CBR (Continuous Bit Rate) to specify fixed (always-on) bandwidth for voice or data traffic.
+Select Non Realtime VBR (non real-time Variable Bit Rate) for connections that do not require closely controlled delay and delay variation.
+Select Realtime VBR (real-time Variable Bit Rate) for applications with bursty connections that require closely controlled delay and delay variation.
+Peak Cell Rate [cells/s] Divide the DSL line rate (bps) by 424 (the size of an ATM cell) to find the Peak Cell Rate (PCR).
 This is the maximum rate at which the sender can send cells.
 Type the PCR here.
 Sustainable Cell Rate The Sustain Cell Rate (SCR) sets the average cell rate (long-term) that can be transmitted.
-Ty the SCR, which must be less than the PCR.
+Type the SCR, which must be less than the PCR.
 Note that system default is 0 cells/sec.
-Maximum Burst Size [cells] VLAN This section is available only when you select ADSL over ATM in the Type field.
+Maximum Burst Size [cells] Maximum Burst Size (MBS) refers to the maximum number of cells that can be sent at the peak rate.
+Type the MBS, which is less than 65535.
+VLAN This section is available only when you select ADSL over ATM in the Type field.
 Click this switch to enable or disable VLAN on this WAN interface.
 When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 802.1p IEEE 802.1p defines up to 8 separate traffic types by inserting a tag into a MAC-layer frame that contains bits to define class of service.
 Select the IEEE 802.1p priority level (from 0 to 7) to add to traffic through this connection.
 The greater the number, the higher the priority level.
 802.1q Type the VLAN ID number (from 0 to 4094) for traffic through this connection.
 Cancel Click Cancel to exit this screen without saving.
 Apply Click Apply to save your changes.